DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-09-27-changing-how-induction-tutors-add-themselves-as-a-mentor.md

 ![Screenshot with the title “Are you sure you want to add yourself as a mentor?”](are-you-sure-you-want-to-add-yourself-as-a-mentor.png)

 If the induction tutor tries to add themselves as an early career teacher, we prevent this from happening, as this is strictly against the policy framework.
-Instead, we check whether they had meant to add themselves as a mentor, or would prefer to cancel.
+Instead, we check whether they had meant to add themself as a mentor, or would prefer to cancel.

 ![Screenshot with the title “You cannot add yourself as an ECT”](you-cannot-add-yourself-as-an-ect.png)